elkins/ChemPy/README.md

 ## License

-## Troubleshooting CI
+## Troubleshooting

-- Coverage uploads: Set `CODECOV_TOKEN` in GitHub repository secrets to enable Codecov and silence warnings.
-- Type checking: If mypy reports undefined names in `.pyi` files, ensure referenced modules are imported in the stubs (e.g., add `import chempy`).
-- Lint/format: Run `black`, `isort`, and `flake8` locally to reproduce CI styling errors.
-- Windows: CI does not run unit tests on Windows at present; contributions to restore Windows testing are welcome.
+See the [Developer Documentation](docs/DEVELOPMENT.md) for detailed troubleshooting, including:
+- Coverage uploads and Codecov configuration
+- Type checking with mypy
+- Lint and formatting tools
+- CI debugging

 ## License